kyle-github/littlesmalltalk/README.md

 - Integer operations are done via 64-bit boxed integers in most cases.
 (Andy Valencia)
 - Dictionary now uses a sorted array instead of a tree internally.
 (Andy Valencia)
 - Method cache changes to enable cache flushing when methods are updated.
 (Andy Valencia)
-  - I changed how the cache index is calculated to make something a little bit more hash-like but fast.
-Still needs work.
+  - change the method cache hash calculation to have fewer collisions.
+(Kyle Hayes)
 - The image format was changed to be more compact and to be platform-neutral (Kyle Hayes)
 - A web-based class browser/editor has been added.
 This still needs a lot of work as multiple attempts at reasonable, simple HTML handling all are present.
 (Kyle Hayes)
 - The code has been moved around and split and several changes to the directory structure have been done.
 Ongoing.
 (Kyle Hayes)
 - The bootstrapping code shares as much as possible with the VM code to reduce duplication.
 Ongoing.
 (Kyle Hayes)
 - Conversion to CMake for the build system.
 (Kyle Hayes)
 - Several primitives were added: